What Medical Conditions Automatically Qualify for Disability?

 Contact Preszler Injury Lawyers Today

 If you have received a serious medical diagnosis and are unsure if you’re eligible to collect long-term disability benefits, Preszler Injury Lawyers may be able to discuss your condition, review the terms of your insurance policy, and provide useful assistance and advice.
-Call Preszler Injury Lawyers today at (416) 364-2000 to receive a free, initial consultation.
+Call Preszler Injury Lawyers today at 1-800-JUSTICE to receive a free, initial consultation.